 Nickel Wound Strings

 Nickel wound strings are used for Electrical Guitars.
 These are similar to Acoustic Guitar strings except for the difference in the materials.
 For magnetic pickups to work better, we need to use strings with magnetic properties.
-To achieve this, the strings are made from Nickel plated Steel, Pure Nickel or Nickel Iron alloy.
+To achieve this, the strings are made from Nickel-plated Steel, Pure Nickel, or Nickel Iron alloy.

-Nickel plating balances out the bright sound of steel, keeps the string smooth and protect them from corrosion.
+Nickel plating balances out the bright sound of steel keeps the string smooth and protect them from corrosion.

-Nickel wound strings have longer life in comparison to Bronze.
+Nickel wound strings have a longer life in comparison to Bronze.
 However, being harder metal, their use will wear down frets much faster.

 Compound Strings